-It has been more than four years since Maggie Long was found dead in her Bailey home and many are still desperately searching for answers.
+It has been five years since Maggie Long was found dead in her Bailey home and many are still desperately searching for answers.

 It happened in December of 2017, 17-year-old Long was found dead in her home after it was set on fire.
 The fire was declared an arson and Long’s death was ruled a homicide.